What is Leprosy?

 Is there a cure for leprosy?

 A cure for leprosy has been available since 1982.
 Multidrug therapy is a combination of three drugs taken daily for six or 12 months, depending on the severity of the disease.

 But while treatment stops leprosy progressing, it can’t reverse disability.

 This is why the specialist services we provide are vital.
 A clawed hand, dropped foot or damaged eyelids can be restored with surgery.
 Ulcers can heal with effective treatment.
 Custom-made protective footwear can reduce the chances of injury and stop ulcers developing.
 However, some disabilities caused by leprosy are too severe for surgery to have much effect.

 What causes leprosy?

-Leprosy is spread by moisture droplets passed through the air from someone who has leprosy but has not started treatment.
+Leprosy is mainly spread by moisture droplets passed through the air from someone who has leprosy but has not started treatment.
 Leprosy is not hereditary.

-Is leprosy contagious?
+Is leprosy infectious?